Medical Assistance (Medicaid)

 Medicaid is a very complicated program.
 Individuals who qualify for SSI have Medicaid as their medical insurance.
 Some individuals on Medicare might also be eligible for Medicaid (dual eligible).
 Some people qualify for Medicaid on limited basis when catastrophic needs occur, such as an auto accident or a severe health crisis and no medical insurance is available.
 Medicaid pays for assistance at home for some qualified individuals through programs administered by the local Offices of Aging in Pennsylvania.
 Medicaid does not pay for care in a personal care/assisted living facility in Pennsylvania at this point in time.
 Most people are most familiar with Medicaid in a nursing home setting.

-The elder law attorneys at OWM Law have significant experience with accessing the Medicaid program and understanding eligibility options.
 It is especially important to consult a qualified elder law attorney if one spouse enters a facility and the other spouse requires financial protection.
 Even if it a single person, there are still techniques to insure qualification for Medicaid in a timely manner.
 Knowing your options can save a great deal of time and anxiety.
+Our elder law attorneys have significant experience with accessing the Medicaid program and understanding eligibility options.
+If you live in the Montgomery, Chester or Berks County areas, then turn to the lawyers at OWM Law for assistance.

 |Rebecca A. Hobbs, Esq., CELA provides a brief explanation of what Elder Law is.|